enriqueornelas/wiflix/README.md

 ### Parameters
 ```
  --port 80                          Port to listen to connections to (automatically randomizes if already in use)
- --moviesdir "C:/path/to/movies/"   An additional directory to search for movies
+ --moviesdir "C:/path/to/movies/"   Additional directory to search for movies in
 ```

 ### Notes